ferus-web/ferus/README.md

 The answer is: no website.
 All websites are written either\
 a) in an extremely shoddy fashion by a developer who's salary is a bag of puff corns\
 b) some atrocious JavaScript (bleh) framework that generates HTML \
 Only simple HTML documents that are written 100% accurately following all specs can render as of right now.
-There are plans of plugging `libtidy` into the ferushtml soon so that basically the worst-of-the-worst sites\
+There are plans of plugging `libtidy` into the ferushtml pipeline soon so that basically the worst-of-the-worst sites\
 can load.

 # Contributions